 Volunteer at an animal shelter and spend your day making furry friends.
 You might not exactly be alone, but you'll be the only human in that puppy pile for sure!

-Whether you're shopping for yourself or for a friend (or even if you have no plans of buying anything at all!), take a walk through the flower market or shop in your neighborhood.
-It's a gorgeous change of scene and smells so good too.
+Whether you're shopping for yourself or for a friend (or even if you have no plans of buying anything at all!), take a walk through the farmer's market or flower shop in your neighborhood.
+It's a gorgeous change of scene and smells so good, too.

 Head out for a Long Walk

 Take a long walk to clear your head.
 Whether or not you have a destination in mind, it's a great way to get some air and explore your hometown or city.
 In fact, sometimes it's even better if you're wandering, with no aim at all.

 Download a meditation app and give it a try.
 Who knows?
 You may end up liking it.
 And if you don't, now you know.
 Best case scenario?
 It becomes one of your new daily routines and helps you settle down and become a slightly more relaxed person than you currently are.

 Have a deck of cards?
 You're good to go.
 You don't need a partner to play a fun game of cards—and it'll get your mind working, too!